Immunotherapy Against Solid Cancers

-Immunotherapy has emerged as a highly potent novel approach for cancer treatment.
-Our group aims to develop improved cancer treatment based on two particularly promising strategies for immunotherapy:
+Immunotherapy has emerged as a highly potent novel approach to cancer treatment.
+Our group aims to develop improved cancer treatment based on two particularly promising immunotherapy strategies:

 - Development of tumor-targeting chimeric antigen receptors (CARs) for T cell therapy

-- Development of optimized regimes for combining immunological checkpoint inhibitors with established cancer treatment (immunogenic chemotherapy, radiotherapy)
+- Development of optimized regimens for combining immunological checkpoint inhibitors with established cancer treatment (immunogenic chemotherapy, radiotherapy)

-We aim at bringing CAR T cell therapy to solid cancers.
+We aim to bring CAR T cell therapy to solid cancers.
 To achieve this, we target unexplored tumor antigens and develop novel concepts for harnessing CAR T cells and countering tumor tolerance.
-In the CAR projects, we make use of both permanently reprogrammed T –cells and transient retargeting with mRNA-based, biodegradable receptors.
+In the CAR projects, we make use of both permanently reprogrammed T cells and transient retargeting with mRNA-based, biodegradable receptors.

 We have an extensive network of clinical collaborators.
-Based on biobank material from the above mentioned studies, and trials conducted by our clinical collaborators, we conduct translational studies aimed at identifying biomarkers and exploring the underlying mechanisms of response and resistance to treatment.
+Based on biobank material from the studies mentioned above, and trials conducted by our clinical collaborators, we conduct translational studies aimed at identifying biomarkers and exploring the underlying mechanisms of response and resistance to treatment.

-The group leader, Dr. Jon Amund Kyte, has combined expertise as senior clinical oncologist and immunotherapy researcher.
-The Kyte group includes three PhD-students at the Department of Oncology, all medical doctors, and 3 postdocs and a technician at the laboratory group at Dept. of Immunology.
+The group leader, Dr. Jon Amund Kyte, has combined expertise as a senior clinical oncologist and immunotherapy researcher.
+The Kyte group includes three PhD students at the Department of Oncology, all medical doctors, and four postdocs and two technicians at the laboratory group at the Dept. of Immunology.